 The term "interconnected VoIP" is not defined in the Communications Act, and the FCC has not yet classified it for regulatory purposes.
-The FCC has, however, defined that term as follows in a series of orders applying various telephone-like requirements on that service:
+In a series of orders applying various telephone-like requirements on the service, the FCC has defined the term as follows:

 [I]nterconnected VoIP services include those VoIP services that: (1) enable real-time, two-way voice communications; (2) require a broadband connection from the user's location; (3) require IP-compatible customer premises equipment; and (4) permit users to receive calls from and terminate calls to the PSTN...
 To be clear, a service offering is 'interconnected VoIP' if it offers the capability for users to receive calls from and terminate calls to the PSTN; the offering is covered by CALEA for all VoIP communications, even those that do not involve the PSTN.
-Furthermore, the offering is covered regardless of how the interconnected VoIP provider facilitates access to and from the PSTN, whether directly or by making arrangements with a third party.
+Furthermore, the offering is covered regardless of how the interconnected VoIP provider facilitates access to and from the PSTN, whether directly or by making arrangements with a third party.47

 As noted above, the FCC to date has not classified any type of voice-over-IP (VoIP) service as a fully regulated "telecommunications service."
-Over the past few years, however, the Commission has made an important regulatory distinction between a VoIP service that interconnects with the public-switched telephone network (PSTN) - deemed
+Over the past few years, however, the Commission has made an important regulatory distinction between a VoIP service that interconnects with the public-switched telephone network (PSTN) - deemed "interconnected VoIP" -- and a VoIP service that does not.
+For a provider of interconnected VoIP service, the FCC in a piecemeal fashion has imposed various reporting and other regulatory requirements, including the following (many of which are discussed in greater detail elsewhere in this memo).

-&lt;sup>46 First Report and Order, ¶ 39.
+47 First Report and Order, ¶ 39.
 See 47 CFR § 9.3.